nicolalandro/u2net_gimp_plugin/README.md

 A plugin for GIMP that use [u2-Net](https://github-com.translate.goog/xuebinqin/U-2-Net?_x_tr_sl=ja&_x_tr_tl=en&_x_tr_hl=it) for segmentation, you can try a demo on [HuggingFace Spaces](https://huggingface.co/spaces/xiongjie/u2net_rgba).

 ## Usage
-Start from an image without alpha channel, or remove it. (this is actual issue)
 |step1: select the filter|sep2: select the mode and click ok|step3: hide the starting layer |
 |---|---|---|
 |![](imgs/demo1.png)|![](imgs/demo2.png)|![](imgs/demo3.png)|